money-on-chain/main-RBTC-contract/README.md

 # Introduction

-Money On Chain is a suite of smart contracts dedicated to providing a bitcoin-collateralized stable-coin, Dollar On Chain, (DoC); a passive income hodler-targeted token, BitPro (BPRO), and a leveraged Bitcoin investment instrument (BTCX series).
+Money On Chain is a suite of smart contracts dedicated to providing a bitcoin-collateralized stable-coin, Dollar On Chain, (DoC); a passive income holder-targeted token, BitPro (BPRO), and a leveraged Bitcoin investment instrument (BTCX series).
 The rationale behind this is that deposits of Rootstock-BTC (RBTC) help collateralize the DoCs, BitPro absorbs the USD-BTC rate fluctuations, and BTC2X is leveraged borrowing value from BitPro and DoC holders, with a daily interest rate being paid to the former.

 [Full explanation](MOC.md)